All Episodes

 What's going on?

-Because I mean, surely all this waste and corruption and fraud didn't just show up over the past six weeks since January 20th.
+Because, I mean, surely all this waste and corruption and fraud didn't just show up over the past six weeks since January 20th.

-And surely I would expect Congress has got the same or even more access to all the files and the information that Elon Musk and his team have.
+And surely I would expect Congress has got the same or even more access to all the files and information that Elon Musk and his team have.

-So I I applaud Elon Musk and his team, but isn't he taking all the heat for the job that the people we send to Washington should be doing?
+So, you know, I applaud Elon Musk and his team, but isn't he taking all the heat for the job that the people we send to Washington should be doing?

-I mean, these other politicians, all these people that have done this, you know, one of the things that I I think we've got to dig a little deeper into as well to kind of go off your point, is they were not honest with the American people about how they were spending this money.
+I mean, these other politicians, all these people that have done this, you know, one of the things that I think we've got to dig a little deeper into as well to kind of go off your point is they were not honest with the American people about how they were spending this money.

 So they hit it all on top of it.